pact-foundation/pact-go/examples/go-kit/README.md

 The following example is a simple User Service using JSON over HTTP.
 It currently exposes a single `Login` endpoint at `POST /users/login`.

-We test 3 scenarios, highlighting
+We test 3 scenarios, highlighting the use of [Provider States](/pact-foundation/pact-go#provider#provider-states):

 1. When the user "Billy" exists, and we perform a login, we expect an HTTP `200`
 1. When the user "Billy" does not exists, and we perform a login, we expect an HTTP `404`